A Conversation with ‘Mill Town’ Author Kerri Arsenault

 In addressing environmental concerns, questions can be as important as answers.

-In the summer of 2023, Arsenault will be conducting archival research at the Science History Institute as the Ullyot Scholar at the Beckman Center for the History of Chemistry.
+Arsenault is currently conducting archival research at the Science History Institute as the Ullyot Scholar at the Beckman Center for the History of Chemistry.
 Her primary interest and projects orbit around environmental storytelling and the lives of ordinary people and their intersection with waste, pollutants, and toxicities.

+A reception with light refreshments will follow the conversation.
 This event is free and open to the public.
-Space is limited, so register today!

 About Fellow in Focus